wuyichen24/coding-interview/docs/solution-patterns/Breadth_First_Search.md

 - Notes:
    - V is the number of vertices and E the number of edges.
    - Weighted graphs and unweighted graphs have the same complexity (Weights having no direct impact on the complexity).

+## When to use
+- Pathfinding
+   - Find the shortest path between nodes
+- Enumeration